The report includes integrated data from the Diary and Interview portions of the Consumer Expenditure Survey (CE)

 including one-page data tables and is usually published a few months after the annual press release.
 The tables show average expenditures, income, and characteristics for consumer units classified

-by 13 characteristics--quintiles of income, before-tax income class, age, size of the consumer unit,
+by 13 characteristics--quintiles of income, before-tax income class, age of the reference person, size of the consumer unit,

-Hispanic origin of reference person, region, occupation, and education.
+Hispanic origin, region of residence, occupation, and highest education level of any consumer-unit member.
 The report also includes

 a brief discussion of expenditure changes for the year, a description of the CE survey, and a short glossary.